Today our passages are Jeremiah 30:1–31:26;

 The LORD Will Rescue Israel and Judah

 1-2The LORD God of Israel said, "Jeremiah, get a scroll [a] and write down everything I have told you.
 3Someday I will let my people from both Israel [b] and Judah return to the land I gave their ancestors."
-4-5Then the LORD told me to say to Israel and Judah: I, the LORD, hear screams
+4-5Then the LORD told me to say to Israel and Judah: I, the LORD, hear screamsof terror,

 and there is no peace.